butterfly-ops/docs/README.md

 ## Quotes from us

+> We believe that kindness is contagious, so is good software.
+We call it: `Butterfly Effect`.
+Just give it a chance and watch it while spreading inside your organization.

 > Butterflies are said to live short.
 They don't have time to waste.
 Do we have?
 Butterfly makes you reach your goals without wasting your time.

 > We hate repeating ourselves.
 We don’t have so much time to do the same thing again and again.
 That’s why we’ve built Butterfly.